Ant: Relationship with humans

 Weaver ants are used as a biological control for citrus cultivation in southern China.

 Ants perform many ecological roles that are beneficial to humans, including the suppression of pest populations and aeration of the soil.
 It has been estimated that an average of about 1.5 tons of subsoil are moved to the surface (bioturbation) by ants per year per hectare.
 The use of weaver ants in citrus cultivation in southern China is considered one of the oldest known applications of biological control.
 On the other hand, ants may become nuisances when they invade buildings or cause economic losses.
+About nineteen species have been considered as "invasives" by the IUCN including Linepithema humile, Solenopsis invicta, Pheidole megacephala, Wasmannia auropunctata, and Anoplolepis gracilipes.

 In some parts of the world (mainly Africa and South America), large ants, especially army ants, are used as surgical sutures.
 The wound is pressed together and ants are applied along it.
 The ant seizes the edges of the wound in its mandibles and locks in place.
 The body is then cut off and the head and mandibles remain in place to close the wound.
 The large heads of the dinergates (soldiers) of the leafcutting ant Atta cephalotes are also used by native surgeons in closing wounds.

 Some ants have toxic venom and are of medical importance.
 The species include Paraponera clavata (tocandira) and Dinoponera spp. (false tocandiras) of South America and the Myrmecia ants of Australia.

 In South Africa, ants are used to help harvest the seeds of rooibos (Aspalathus linearis), a plant used to make a herbal tea.
 The plant disperses its seeds widely, making manual collection difficult.
 Black ants collect and store these and other seeds in their nest, where humans can gather them en masse.
 Up to half a pound (200 g) of seeds may be collected from one ant-heap.

 Although most ants survive attempts by humans to eradicate them, a few are highly endangered.
 These tend to be island species that have evolved specialized traits and risk being displaced by introduced ant species.
 Examples include the critically endangered Sri Lankan relict ant (Aneuretus simoni) and Adetomyrma venatrix of Madagascar.